Editorial: Go 4th can happen, if we act responsibly

 Now is not the time for posturing, or reckless behavior.
 We must stay vigilant.
 This is not the time to let up.

-Even if things are still tentative, now is the time for businesses and individuals to step up and pledge resources and people to a 2021 Go 4th festival.
-We believe it can happen, with everyone's help, with early pledges and with a commitment to safety.
+Even if the July 4 festival is still tentative, now is the time for businesses and individuals to step up and pledge resources and people to a 2021 Go 4th festival.
+We believe it can happen, with everyone’s help, with early pledges and with a commitment to safety.
 At The Daily News, we are all in.
 How about you?